Dress Code for Ujjain Mahakal Temple: What to Wear and Avoid?

 Dress Code for Special Rituals like Bhasma Aarti

 One of the most strikingly electric happenings at Mahakaleshwar Temple is Bhasma Arti, which occurs in the pre-dawn hours at 4 AM.
 Namely, observe it with bhasma-anointment to Shiva.
-This ancient ceremony stands out from all others in India, and seeing it requires adherence to a very stringent dress code.

-Pre-registration and ID verification through a government ID are mandatory.
 The temple authorities maintain strong decorum and will refuse entry to anyone in improper attire.

 dress-code-for-ujjain-mahakal-temple-2